Pseudo Relevance Feedback with Deep Language Models and Dense Retrievers: Successes and Pitfalls

-For the vector-based PRF approach, we find that our models improve the respective baselines (RepBERT, ANCE) across all evaluation metrics and all datasets for the retrieval task; the proposed approach also outperforms the strong BM25+BERT ranker across several metrics.
-This result suggests that encoding the PRF feedback passages into embedding vectors better models the relevance signals to be exploited by the PRF mechanism.
-Unlike text-based PRF, the passage vectors are pre-generated and indexed, so the inference steps on passages is not required at retrieval or rerank time.
-This makes vector-based PRF very efficient: it takes only 1/20th of the time of the BM25+BERT reranker, and only about double the time of the simple bag-of-words BM25.
-In addition, since our proposed approach works directly with the vector embeddings of query and passages, they can be applied on top of any choice of dense retriever.
+For the vector-based PRF approach, we find that our models improve the respective baselines (seven dense retrievers) across all evaluation metrics and all datasets for the retrieval task; the proposed approach also outperforms the strong BM25+BERT ranker across several metrics.
+This result suggests that encoding the PRF feedback passages into embedding vectors better models the relevance signals exploited by the PRF mechanism.
+Unlike text-based PRF, the passage vectors are pre-generated and indexed, so the inference steps on passages are not required at retrieval or rerank time.
+This makes vector-based PRF very efficient: it takes only 1/20th of the time of the BM25+BERT reranker and only about double the time of the simple bag-of-words BM25.
+In addition, since our proposed approach works directly with the vector embeddings of queries and passages, they can be applied on top of any choice of dense retriever.
 For the reranking task, we find that our models outperform the BM25 and BM25+RM3 baselines across all metrics and datasets, while they have only mixed improvements over the strong BM25+BERT reranker.
-Overall, the vector-based PRF approach for retrieval tend to improve deep metrics, while for reranking they tend to improve shallow metrics.
+Overall, the vector-based PRF approach for retrieval tends to improve deep metrics, while for reranking, they tend to improve shallow metrics.

 To summarize in this article we make the following contributions:

 \begin{itemize} \item We thoroughly investigate the PRF effectiveness under different conditions, in particular how sensitive the effectiveness is to PRF depth, text handling/vector fusion, and score estimation; \item We conduct a thorough comparison of text-based and vector-based approaches within the same reranking task; \item We conduct a thorough comparison of different vector-based approaches within the same retrieval task; \item We study the efficiency of the proposed text-based and vector-based PRF approaches. \end{itemize}